No man's land: places where time stands still

 Skeleton Coast, Namibia

-Brave tourists can usually visit the 6,200 square miles (16,000sq km) of Skeleton Coast National Park and marvel at the shipwrecks and skeletons, as well as the dramatic sand dunes of the desert.
+Tourists can visit the southern section of the 6,200-square mile (16,000sq km) Skeleton Coast National Park, while visiting the north requires a permit or joining an organised trip.
+Intrepid visitors can marvel at the shipwrecks and skeletons, as well as the dramatic sand dunes of the desert.

 Kantubek, Vozrozhdeniya Island, Uzbekistan